Private Pilot License

 Costs donot includ taxes and fuel surcharges

-Costs are estimates based on Transport Canada minimum flight requirements and school program estimates
+Costs are estimates based on Transport Canada minimum flight requirements

 This cost includes a maximum number of instructional hours as listed above.
 Canadian Aviation College has the right to charge the student the hourly rate for both flight and instructional time beyond this limit.